-*Note that the regulations spelled out below are only an approximate summary.
+The regulations spelled out below are only an approximate summary.
 For details, see the official Regulations and Guidelines for Graduate Programs.

 To successfully complete a PhD program, the student must satisfy the minimum course requirements, pass the Entrance Year, the Candidacy Exam, and write a PhD thesis (a significant and original research contribution to the general area of the program), which then has to be successfully defended in a final oral examination ("defense").

 It also expected that students participate actively in the Departmental research activities (e.g. seminars and colloquia).